(Hebrew בעלים) Baalim is plural, from Baal "mister, sir."

 "There are many who write to me complaining that they do not know how to leave in the Astral Body, that they do not have illumination, etc. But, how could anyone have illumination if he does not possess the Bodhichitta?
 Only by having the Bodhichitta will one ever enjoy the blessing of illumination.
 Illumination is not something which is going to be given to us as a gift, no, my dear friends.
 It costs, and very dearly." - Samael Aun Weor, About the Soul

-(Sanskrit) Literally, the Sankrit term Bodhi means enlightenment or wisdom, while Sattva means essence or goodness; therefore, the term Bodhisattva literally means “essence of wisdom.”
-The Tibetan translation of this word is jangchub sempa.
-Jangchub (Sanskrit bodhi) means enlightenment, and sempa (Sanskrit sattva) means hero or a being, therefore meaning "enlightened hero."
-The word jangchub is from jang, "the overcoming and elimination of all obstructive forces," and chub, "realization of full knowledge."
-Sempa is a reference to great compassion.
-The 14th Dalai Lama said, "...bodhisattvas are beings who, out of intense compassion, never shift their attention away from sentient beings; they are purpetually concerned for the welfare of all beings, and they dedicate themselves entirely to securing that welfare.
+"...bodhisattvas are beings who, out of intense compassion, never shift their attention away from sentient beings; they are perpetually concerned for the welfare of all beings, and they dedicate themselves entirely to securing that welfare.
 Thus the very name bodhisattva indicates a being who, through wisdom, heroically focuses on the attainment of enlightenment out of compassionate concern for all beings.
-The word itself conveys the key qualities of such an infinitely altruistic being."
+The word itself conveys the key qualities of such an infinitely altruistic being." - The 14th Dalai Lama

 "We, the bodhisattvas of compassion who love humanity immensely, state: as long as there is a single tear in any human eye, as long as there is even one suffering heart, we refuse to accept the happiness of Nirvana...
 We must seek the means to become more and more useful to this wretched, suffering humanity." - Samael Aun Weor, The Major Mysteries

-"Let it be understood that a Bodhisattva is a seed, a germ, with the possibility of transcendental, divine development by means of pressure coming from the Height." - Samael Aun Weor, The Pistis Sophia Unveiled
+"Let it be understood that a Bodhisattva is a seed, a germ, with the possibility of transcendental, divine development by means of pressure coming from the Height." - Samael Aun Weor, The Gnostic Bible: The Pistis Sophia Unveiled

 (Sanskrit: Kamarupa) The protoplasmatic Lunar Astral Body, commonly mistaken for the true Astral Body, which must be created through Alchemy.